4 Months Southeast Asia Travel Itinerary

 In this post I will show you how the actual travel itinerary looked like, but also what I missed, what I gave up, what I wish I had seen, as well as learnings and recommendations based on my personal experience.
 So here it is:

-India was not part of my itinerary but I found a better airfare and I also wanted to see some friends there, so I decided to stop over for one day in Chennai, where I actually lived a few months in 2014.
+India was not part of my Southeast Asia itinerary but I found a better airfare this way and I also wanted to see some friends there.
+So I decided to stop over for one day in Chennai, where I actually lived a few months in 2014.
 Since then I consider India asmy third home.
 And I constantly miss it!

 2. Thailand (12+7 days)